 Snyk has a range of great features that help make security part of the development process from day one such as the ability to detect vulnerabilities from within your IDE and native git scanning to test projects within the repositories.
 Snyk also provides a security gate to prevent new vulnerabilities from passing through the build process and a production environment to test your running environment to verify there is no exposure to existing vulnerabilities.

 Whitesource like Snyk has some great free tools for developers as well as large enterprise solutions for larger organizations.
 WhiteSource Bolt for GitHub is a FREE app, which continuously scans all your repos, detects vulnerabilities in open source components and provides fixes.
 It supports both private and public repositories.

 Over 200 programming languages are supported with continuous tracking of multiple open source vulnerabilities databases like the NVD.

 Dynamic Application Security Testing - also known as “black box” testing, doesn’t find vulnerabilities in source code like SAST, instead it finds vulnerabilities in running applications.
 It does this by employing fault injection techniques on an app.
 DAST can identify common security vulnerabilities, such as SQL injection and cross-site scripting.
 DAST can also cast a spotlight on runtime problems that can’t be identified by static analysis, like authentication and server configuration issues, as well as flaws visible only when a known user logs in.

 OWASP ZAP is a full-featured, free and open source DAST tool that includes both automated scanning for vulnerabilities and tools to assist expert manual web app pen testing.
 ZAP has a large list of vulnerabilities that it can exploit and identify.

-Interactive Application Security Testing - Which is also sometimes known as "grey box" testing, is technology that combines elements of both SAST and DAST simultaneously.
-It is typically implemented as an agent within the test runtime environment (for example, instrumenting the Java Virtual Machine [JVM] or .NET CLR) that observes operation or attacks and identifies vulnerabilities.
+Interactive Application Security Testing - Which is also sometimes known as "grey box" testing, is a technology that combines elements of both SAST and DAST simultaneously.
+It is typically implemented as an agent within the test runtime environment (for example, instrumenting the Java Virtual Machine [JVM] or .NET CLR) that observes operations or attacks and identifies vulnerabilities.